Harnessing Object Grounding for Time-Sensitive Video Understanding: Experiments

 \subsection{Experimental Setup}

 \paragraph{GO-LITA.} We obtain object annotations from ActivityNet-Entities~\cite{ActivityNetEntitieszhou2019grounded} for both ActivityNet-RTL~\cite{litahuang2024} and ActivityNet-Captions~\cite{activityNetCaptionskrishna2017dense}.
 We finetune the LITA-13B model jointly with the former dataset on reasoning temporal localization (RTL) and the latter on dense video captioning and event localization tasks.
 The ActivityNet-RTL~\cite{litahuang2024} dataset comprises 10,009/160 training/evaluation videos with 33,557/229 RTL question-answer pairs generated by GPT-4.
 The RTL task demands advanced reasoning of the video content to determine the event's timing and offer an explanation.
 We evaluate the model on the full ActivityNet-RTL~\cite{litahuang2024} dataset and provide the results on ActivityNet-RTL-GO in the appendix.
 We report the mIOU and P@0.5 metrics for temporal localization.
 For the explanation evaluation, since we don't have access to the GPT-4 API, we evaluate the relative score (Rel.
-Score) metric~\cite{litahuang2024} with Llama-3-8B-Instruct~\cite{llama3modelcard}. \paragraph{GO-TimeChat.} Similar to LITA, we enrich ActivityNet-Captions~\cite{activityNetCaptionskrishna2017dense} with bounding box annotations~\cite{ActivityNetEntitieszhou2019grounded} and finetune the vanilla TimeChat model with the dense video captioning task.
-We conduct evaluation on YouCook-2~\cite{Youcook2ZhXuCoAAAI18}, a dataset designed for dense video captioning, which contains about 1790 raw video content about cooking.
-The model is asked to identify around 8 essential cooking steps and provide descriptions that accurately reflect the visual content.
-We only use the validation portion of the dataset for the zero-shot evaluation and report the CIDEr, F1 score, Meteor, and SODAc to measure the performance. \paragraph{Implementation.} We build the codebase atop LITA~\cite{litahuang2024} and TimeChat~\cite{TimeChatRen2023} for GO-LITA and GO-TimeChat, respectively.
+Score) metric~\cite{litahuang2024} with Llama-3-8B-Instruct~\cite{llama3modelcard}. \paragraph{GO-TimeChat.} Similar to the GO-LITA setting, we enrich ActivityNet-Captions~\cite{activityNetCaptionskrishna2017dense} with bounding box annotations~\cite{ActivityNetEntitieszhou2019grounded} and finetune the vanilla TimeChat model with the dense video captioning task.
+We evaluate our approach on the YouCook-2 dataset~\cite{Youcook2ZhXuCoAAAI18}, which comprises approximately 1,790 raw cooking video clips.
+The model is tasked with identifying around eight essential cooking steps and generating descriptions that accurately reflect the visual content.
+We use only the validation portion of the dataset for the zero-shot evaluation and report performance using CIDEr, F1 score, METEOR, and SODAc metrics.

+\paragraph{Implementation.} We build the codebase atop LITA~\cite{litahuang2024} and TimeChat~\cite{TimeChatRen2023} for GO-LITA and GO-TimeChat, respectively.
 All experiments were trained with 4 NVIDA-A100 GPUs.
 More details are reported in the appendix.